Breast Cancer Treatment and Pregnancy (PDQ®)

 Early Stage Breast Cancer (Stage I and Stage II)

 - Modified radical mastectomy.

-- Breast-conserving surgery during pregnancy followed by radiation therapy after the baby is born.
+- Breast-conserving surgery followed by radiation therapy.
+In pregnant women, radiation therapy is delayed until after the baby is born.

-- Surgery during pregnancy followed by chemotherapy after the first 3 months of pregnancy.
+- Modified radical mastectomy or breast-conserving surgery during pregnancy followed by chemotherapy after the first 3 months of pregnancy.

 Late Stage Breast Cancer (Stage III and Stage IV)

 Radiation therapy and chemotherapy should not be given during the first 3 months of pregnancy.